8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 – Open the biggest model you think you’ll work with (or download a similar one from some CAD site).

-– Now, notice how the GPU almost NEVER bottlenecks.
-If it does, then yes you need a better GPU (6GB vRAM).
+– Now, notice how the GPU almost NEVER bottlenecks through the graph as shown in the diagram.
+If it does, then yes you need a better GPU.

-AutoCAD was released about 20 years ago (probbaly a lot more) and never have they mentioned anything about GPUs used for video instruction sets that will speed up drafting & drawing, it’s always been about the CPU and it always will.
+AutoCAD was released about 20 years ago (probbaly a lot more) and never have they mentioned anything about GPUs used for video instruction sets that will speed up drafting & drawing, it’s always been about the CPU and it always will be imo.

 HP Victus